When are F1 teams launching their 2023 cars? - NewsBreak

 All 10 teams have had more than two months since the final race of 2022 in Abu Dhabi and are set to reveal their new cars in the next few weeks, with pre-season testing taking place at the Bahrain International Circuit from 23-25 February.

-Haas were the first team to unveil their new livery design for 2023 on Tuesday afternoon , uploading snaps of the VF-23’s bold colour scheme to their social media pages.
+Haas were the first team to unveil their new livery design for 2023 last week , uploading snaps of the VF-23’s bold colour scheme to their social media pages, with Red Bull following suit last Friday , alongside announcing a new partnership with Ford.

-Red Bull will be the second team to follow suit in what is being described as a “season launch” for the 2022 champions in New York City on Friday.
-There is speculation that a new partnership with Ford could also be announced in the Big Apple.
+Williams launched their 2023 livery on Monday while Alfa Romeo revealed their 2023 challenger this week too , with the likes of Mercedes, McLaren and Ferrari to unveil their cars for this season next week.

 Here are the 2023 car launch dates in chronological order: